ES-AR/flower-website-backend-two/README.md

 - Technologies Used
 - API Endpoints
 - Installation and Setup
+- Deployment
 - Environment Variables
 - Author
 - License

 ## Overview
-The Flower Website Backend is a complete API server to manage an online flower shop's products and users.
-It includes:
+The Flower Delivery Website is a full-stack application that combines a backend API with an admin panel frontend to manage an online flower shop's products and users.

 - Full CRUD operations on flower entries
 - Image upload support
 - Category tagging
 - Secure user registration and login
+- Admin panel for managing flowers
 - Validation and error handling

 ## Features